club-eh/ctf-2023-challenges/a-long-time-ago/README.md

 <details>
   <summary>Hints</summary>
   <ol>
-   <li margin-left: 20px;>So many people can edit Wikipedia, I wonder how they keep track of the changes.</li>
+   <li>So many people can edit Wikipedia, I wonder how they keep track of the changes.</li>
   </ol>
 </details>